 I admit, popcorn is my go-to soup side when I am short on time.
 Its quick, easy prep time is a good reason to give it a try.

-Season it with delicious popcorn seasonings for a gourmet experience.
+Flavor it with delicious popcorn seasonings for a gourmet experience.
+A savory or sweet flavor will both work with this soup.

 Cheese Puffs